AliceSchuberg/Mini-Game-Plat/README.md

 3. The server then flushes out the current result of all players (could be null since some may not have requested) to each player.

-4. The server will calculate and obtain winners-list whose have the highest scores, and flushes out the results again.
+4. Once all players have their numbers, the server will then calculate and obtain winners-list whose have the highest scores, and flushes out the results again.

 5. Once the game is over, the app will show the results and let the player either `re-play` again or `return to main menu`.